 A tech leader with extensive cybersecurity expertise, Lenny tackles foundational IT and security challenges as VP of Product at Axonius.
 Earlier, he helped build anti-malware software at an innovative startup and oversaw security services at a Fortune 500 technology company.
 Beforehand, he led the security consulting practice at a leading cloud services provider.

-Lenny is also a senior instructor at SANS and the primary author of FOR610: Reverse-Engineering Malware: Malware Analysis Tools and Techniques, a course he designed as an on-ramp into the malware analysis field.
+Lenny is also a Fellow Instructor at SANS and the primary author of FOR610: Reverse-Engineering Malware: Malware Analysis Tools and Techniques, a course he designed as an on-ramp into the malware analysis field.
 FOR610 helps students expand and systematize their approaches to examining malicious software using a variety of techniques.
 He is also the author of the SEC402: Cybersecurity Writing: Hack the Reader, a course designed exclusively for cybersecurity professionals, that teaches the key topics to address in security reports and other written communications and how to pick the best words, structure, look, and tone.